Buttons and Navigation

 Overview

 That's how it is with new software.
 Bouncing from roadblock to roadblock?
 They didn't mention that in the brochure.
-Only marginally less frustrating is to sit idle in traffic, waiting to have even the most basic tasks explained to you by a computer-savvy ten-year-old.
+Only marginally less frustrating is to sit idle in traffic, waiting to have even basic tasks explained to you by a computer-savvy ten-year-old.

 Herewith, "How to get Around" in Morning Flight.
 Highway markers and street signs.
 Because getting there should be fun, too.